Skip to main content

 Questions about these requirements?
 See the contact info at the bottom of the page.

-• Research Methods in the History of Science
+• Two seminars: Historiography of the History of Science (HISTSCI 3003A) and Research Methods in the History of Science (HISTSCI 3003B)

-(Graduate reading and independent study courses do not fulfill the graduate seminar requirement.)
+• Graduate reading courses and independent study courses do not fulfill the graduate seminar requirement.

-3. Graduate-level courses offered by the Massachusetts Institute of Technology in the Science, Technology, and Society Program (a maximum of three courses may be taken at MIT).
+• Up to one graduate-level course offered by the Massachusetts Institute of Technology in the Science, Technology, and Society program.
+(While only one course may be counted as History of Science, others may be taken to fulfill other course requirements.)

 All other courses count as outside the department.